 Vail Corp. obligations under the Credit Agreement are guaranteed by the Company and certain of its subsidiaries and are collateralized by a pledge of all of the capital stock of Vail Corp., substantially all of its subsidiaries and the Company's interest in SSV.
 The proceeds of loans made under the Credit Agreement may be used to fund the Company's working capital needs, capital expenditures, acquisitions and other general corporate purposes, including the issuance of letters of credit.
 Borrowings under the Credit Agreement bear interest annually at the Company's option currently at the rate of (i) LIBOR plus 0.5% (5.82% at July 31, 2007) or (ii) the Agent's prime lending rate plus, in certain circumstances, a margin (8.25% at July 31, 2007).
 Interest rate margins fluctuate based upon the ratio of the Company's Net Funded Debt to Adjusted EBITDA (as defined in the Credit Agreement) on a trailing twelve-month basis.
 The Credit Agreement also includes a quarterly unused commitment fee, which is equal to a percentage determined by the Net Funded Debt to EBITDA ratio, as defined in the Credit Agreement, times the daily amount by which the Credit Agreement commitment exceeds the total of outstanding loans and outstanding letters of credit.
-The unused amount available for borrowing under the Credit Agreement provides for affirmative and negative covenants that restrict, among other things, the Company's ability to incur indebtedness, dispose of assets, make capital expenditures, make distributions and make investments.
+The unused amounts are accessible to the extent that the Net Funded Debt to Adjusted EBITDA ratio does not exceed the maximum ratio allowed at quarter-ends.
+The unused amount available for borrowing under the Credit Agreement was \$226.0 million as of July 31, 2007, net of letters of credit of \$74.0 million outstanding under the Credit Agreement.
+The Credit Agreement provides for affirmative and negative covenants that restrict, among other things, the Company's ability to incur indebtedness, dispose of assets, make capital expenditures, make distributions and make investments.
 In addition, the Credit Agreement includes the following restrictive financial covenants: Net Funded Debt to Adjusted EBITDA ratio, Minimum Net Worth and the Minimum Interest Coverage ratio (each as defined in the Credit Agreement).